sermon: Maintaining Good Health (Part 5)

 The metaphor of eating can be a symbol of fornication or the regarding of something as profane, illustrated by the harlot dismissing her affair as if she were consuming a meal (Proverbs 7:18), and Esau, who regarded his birthright as profane, preferring the immediate gratification of a meal (Genesis 25: 29-30).
 Jacob, on the other hand deceptive and cunning as he was, realized the intrinsic holy value of the birthright, willing to curb his appetites and delay his gratification as Christ curbed His appetite in His temptation from Satan to qualify as our Savior and High Priest.
 Like Jacob and Christ, we must learn to delay gratification, learning to distinguish holy from profane.

-We've been looking at some of the 700 uses of eating in the Bible.
-This series originally began with the intent of Maintaining Good Health as being a part of our stewardship responsibility to God.
+We have been looking at some of the 700 uses of eating in the Bible.
+This series originally began with the intent of maintaining good health as being a part of our stewardship responsibility to God.
 However, as I got into the subject, I began to see a great many more avenues that I really felt that I needed to pursue.
 In all the time I have been in the church—all the sermons that I have prepared in the past—I have never prepared a sermon involved with eating, especially to this breadth and depth that I have given this.

-At the same time, I cannot recall anybody else give any sermons on it, as well.
+At the same time, I cannot recall anybody else giving any sermons on it either.
 And I thought, "Wow!
 This is something we have really neglected."
-If something appears a couple of times, in the Bible, you would think it would be fairly serious—but 700 times eating appears in some way in the many, many stories and character sketches, and so forth that are given in the Bible.
+If something appears a couple of times in the Bible, you would think it would be fairly serious—but 700 times eating appears in some way in the many, many stories and character sketches, and so forth that are given in the Bible.
 So this series has expanded far beyond my original intention.

 A metaphor is a figure of speech in which one object is likened to another by speaking of it as though it were literally the other.
-We use this figure of speech, almost without thinking, in normal conversation—when we say things like: "He was a lion in battle."
-He wasn't really a lion; but we speak of him as if he really was a lion, because he shows those kinds of characteristics.
+We use this figure of speech, almost without thinking, in normal conversation when we say things like: "He was a lion in battle."
+He was not really a lion; but we speak of him as if he really was a lion, because he shows those kinds of characteristics.
 And so, the lion becomes a metaphor for the way the man was acting in battle.

 We are going to begin in Deuteronomy 32.
 And the metaphor that we are going to lead to, actually, has quite a lead in to it.
 This chapter is the Song of Moses.
 The metaphor here is really vivid, and maybe somewhat chilling.
 It is made in relation to those who have made the covenant with God but have turned their backs on their responsibility to Him.
 Instead, they are practicing idolatry.
 (We are going to just hop, skip, and jump through here—so that we are able to see the context of this.)